AndyVale/learnpilot/README.md

 |---------------------------|------------------------------------------|
 | `CLOUDFLARE_ACCOUNT_ID`   | Your Cloudflare account ID               |
 | `CLOUDFLARE_API_TOKEN`    | API token with Workers AI permission     |

+Or you can simple login with `npx wrangler login` in your terminal

 ---